A Roman Catholic apology in 2000

 Many leaders of the Vatican Curia opposed his action, being concerned that a confession of past errors might cause many

-Roman Catholics to wonder whether the church is currently engaged in sinful behavior
+Roman Catholics to wonder whether the church is currently engaged in sinful and/or invalid behavior

-that will require some future pope to apologize for present-day sins.
+that will require some future pope to apologize for present-day errorss.
 However, John Paul believed that repentance would transform the church and

 enable it to lead the world into a "new springtime of